Glycine: The 20¢-a-Dose Amino Acid Nobody's Getting Rich Off Of

 Better sleep

-The #1 reason people take it — 3 g before bed helped people fall asleep faster and wake more refreshed in trials.
+The #1 reason people take it — 3 g before bed helped people fall asleep faster and wake more refreshed in trials out of Japan.

 GlyNAC